-- Attendance: Students are expected to attend all class meetings.
-If you must be absent from class you are expected to complete class requirements (tests and/or homework assignments) prior to the absence.
+Attendance: Students are expected to attend all class meetings per the University Approved Guidelines.
+If you cannot regularly attend class due to a time conflict with another class or activity, you should change to a different section of this course or wait until a later semester to take this course.
+You may not remain on the class roster but attend a different section of this course merely for the convenience of your schedule.
+If you must be absent from class you are expected to complete class requirements (e.g. homework assignments) prior to the absence.
+If you know you will be absent on the day of a test, you must notify me before the time the test is scheduled in order to receive permission to take a make-up test.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
-Tests should be made up within one week of their scheduled date.
-No final exam exemptions. - Homework: Homework assignments will consist of a mixture of pencil and paper written assignments and programming assignments.
-Programming assignments must be submitted electronically through the Dropbox found in the Desire2Learn course management software.
+No final exam exemptions.

+Homework: Homework assignments will consist of a mixture of pencil and paper written assignments and programming assignments.
+Programming assignments must be submitted electronically through the Dropbox found in the Desire2Learn (D2L) course management software.
+If you need a Java software development package (editor, compiler, runtime environment, etc) for your personal computer you may download one from the Eclipse Foundation.

 Students are expected to do their homework and participate in class.
 Students should submit all homework by the date due.
 Late homework will not be accepted without valid excuse.
 Discussion and collaboration between students on homework assignments is encouraged, but homework submitted for grading should be written up separately.
 Submitted written homework and programming assignments should not be merely identical copies of other students' work (changing a variable name in a program, deleting source code comments, etc. does not make a program unique or original).

-Tests: A test will be given after completing the material from each of Chapters 2, 4, and 8.
+Tests: A test will be given after completing the material from each of Chapters 2, 5, and 6.
 The exact dates of the tests will be announced in class one week before they are given (earlier if possible).
-The final exam scheduled for Wednesday, May 8, 2019, 02:45P-04:45P will be comprehensive.
+The final exam scheduled for Wednesday, May 4, 2022, 02:45P-04:45P will be comprehensive.